mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter4.md

 This element contains a storage account connection string.
 Similar to SQL Server databases, storage accounts have a connection string.
 And, similar to local SQL server installations (like localdb), locally-hosted storage emulators have a special connection string.

-When you're devleoping locally, the connection string is `UserDevelopmentStorage=true`.
+When you're developing locally, the connection string is `UserDevelopmentStorage=true`.

 But, when we move to the cloud, the connection string has an enhanced structure containing 3 components:
-* **Default Endpoints Protocol:** the commnucation protocol used to talk to the remote table storage.
+* **Default Endpoints Protocol:** the communication protocol used to talk to the remote table storage.
 By default it's https, and there's truthfully no reason for you to change it.
 * **Account Name:** the name you gave the account.
 * **Account Key:** a secret key that you shouldn't share with others.
 Treat it like a super user password.